ishwari418/Admission-Agent/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file.
+This project is licensed under the MIT License